Sorry. You need to upgrade your browser

 Year 9

-The 20th century was the bloodiest century in our history, and year 9 is dedicated to its study.
-Each unit focuses on particular events of the century beginning with the Suffrage movement right up to recent events in the War on Terror unit.
+In year 9 students study key events of the 20th and 21st centuries.
 Students have the opportunity to deepen their historical skills by analysing these events and how they have impacted the world we live in today.
 The year 9 curriculum prepares students for further study at GCSE by exploring second order historical concepts such as significance, change, continuity and causation.
-Year 9 concludes our in depth, thematic study of minority groups looking at persecution and prosecution.

 • WWI: students study the causes of WWI, trench warfare and key battles before a detailed enquiry of the different fronts such as India, Australia, the Ottoman empire.

-• Rise of Hitler & The Holocaust: students study the rise of Hitler in the 1930s and a depth study of the Holocaust using recent research from UCL Centre of Holocaust Education.
+• The Holocaust: students study the rise of Hitler in the 1930s and a depth study of the Holocaust using recent research from UCL Centre of Holocaust Education.

 • WWII: students study the causes of WWII and will compare British and German home fronts during the conflict.